tact/Canopy/Targets/Canopy/Sources/Canopy.docc/Testable CloudKit apps with Canopy.md

 Testing all the combinations of connectivity, data and account state is tedious.

-For longer discussion on isolating dependencies, read [“What are dependencies?”](https://pointfreeco.github.io/swift-dependencies/main/documentation/dependencies/whataredependencies) by Pointfreeco.
-Although it discusses a simplistic clock example, all your network and cloud dependencies, including CloudKit, are examples of dependencies you want to isolate for reliable and fast tests and previews.
+For a longer discussion on isolating dependencies, read [“What are dependencies?”](https://pointfreeco.github.io/swift-dependencies/main/documentation/dependencies/whataredependencies) by [Point-Free.](https://www.pointfree.co) Although it discusses a simplistic clock example, all your network and cloud dependencies, including CloudKit, are examples of dependencies you want to isolate for reliable and fast tests and previews.

 ## Isolating CloudKit dependency with replaying mock containers